Samatha means calm. We practice calming the body and mind through mindfulness of breath. Through calming the mind, we find greater clarity.

 All regular classes are free of charge, always.
 Donations are warmly accepted and go back into supporting the practice.

-Beginners meet on the first Sunday of each month at 5pm Central.
+Beginners and other newcomers are welcome on the first Sunday of each month 5pm-6:30pm.
+Classes are held at Culture of Safety Dojo & Wellness Center (6961 N Clark Street, Chicago, IL 60626).
 There will be a brief introduction to the practice.
 After the introduction, we will all sit together for about 30 minutes.
-After that we will have a brief chat about the practice.
+Cushions and chairs are provided.
+After that we will have tea and discussion about the practice.
 Expect the intro, sit, and chat to last up to 90 minutes in total.
 If you cannot stay the whole time, please be courteous and let me know ahead of time and then leave so as to not disturb others.
 After your first Beginner’s session, you are welcome to attend weekly to continue learning and practicing.
-Please register in advance for the Beginners class.
+There is no charge for the practice.
+We we ask you please register in advance for the course to enable the teacher to more easily communicate with you as necessary.
 If you do not register in advance, you may register in-person once you arrive.

-Once you have progressed in the practice (usually after a few months), there are additional Zoom classes available for further support, including one that meets 7pm on Sundays.
-There is not currently a Zoom option for Beginners classes.
+There is not currently a local Zoom option for Beginners classes.
 If you need a Zoom class for accessibility reasons (disability or chronic condition that limits your capacity to come to an in-person class, geographical distance of 10+ miles, etc.), you can fill out the form below and I’ll either connect you with another online teacher or add you to a waiting list for if/when a Zoom beginners class is announced.
 Fill out the registration form to join the next Beginners class or to be connect with online learning options.

-Giving
+Giving / Dāna

 The practice is always freely given.
 There is no charge for the practice, nor will there ever be.
 We